Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Thoughts, Words, Deeds Will Be Judged

 We are the summation of our thoughts, words, and deeds.
-Therefore, everyone must give an account for every thought, word, and deed they have ever had.
+Therefore, everyone must give an account for every thought, word, and deed they have ever had during their lives.
 Our thoughts shape our words, and our words turn into our actions.

 Words Have Power

 Words have so much power.
 We call forth negative things into our lives by what we speak just as well as we call positive things into our lives.
 Our words can bless and our words can curse.
-Therefore, be should be careful what we say.
+Therefore, we should be careful about what we say.

-God Moves People in and Out of Your Life
+God Moves People in and Out of Our Lives

 I used to be very concerned when people moved out of my life.
 Then I discovered that there are reasons that people come into our lives, and there are reasons people disappear from our lives.